Do Something Identity(ies) Conference

 Registration is Closed

-Welcome to the inaugural DSI conference, an international virtual conference that centers and celebrates the most erased realities in the [popup_anything id=”1273″] community.
+Welcome to the inaugural DSI conference, an international virtual conference that centers and celebrates the most erased realities in the LGBTQIAS+ community.
+The conference occurred on May 13th, 2022.
+You can purchase all of the recorded conference sessions at this link.
+For flexibly pricing or if you have any questions, send an email to DiversityAndIdentities@gmail.com.

-All presentations, panels, lectures, education sessions, and more are presented exclusively by [popup_anything id=”1277″] who are [popup_anything id=”1278″]/[popup_anything id=”1280″] and/or another non cis [popup_anything id=”1279″]; many of the presenters also hold other historically excluded [popup_anything id=”1281″] in terms of race, ability, and more.
+All presentations, panels, lectures, education sessions, and more are presented exclusively by folx who are trans/non binary and/or another non cis identity; many of the presenters also hold other historically excluded identity(ies) in terms of race, ability, and more.
 Additionally, everyone who is part of organizing and facilitating the conference are paid for their labor – we are focused on creating a conference that reflects the world we want to live in.

 Our hope for the DSI Conference is to broaden the perspective of attendees by highlighting realities that differ from their own experiences.
-The intention of the conference is to center [popup_anything id=”1278″]/[popup_anything id=”1280″] and many more non cis identities’ realities and educate the world on affirming care.
+The intention of the conference is to center trans/non binary and many more non cis identities’ realities and educate the world on affirming care.

-While our presenters come from different countries and continents and varying types of work/professions, they each are sharing their knowledge and passions from their own unique perspectives.
-Presentations will push attendees to think outside of the cis gender, heterosexual, white passing, able-bodied, and many more privileged [popup_anything id=”1281″] framework, and will show that members of our community are not a monolith and need spaces that are truly affirming regardless of the different [popup_anything id=”1281″] one holds.
+Our presenters come from different countries and continents around the world.
+They all have various types of work/professions and have the privilege of sharing their unique perspective through the knowledge and passions they hold.
+These presenters help viewers to think outside of the cis gender, heterosexual, white passing, able-bodied, and many more privileged frameworks.
+They help the viewer better understand that members of our community are not a monolith and need spaces that are truly affirming of the different identity(ies) that one person holds.

-Our conference is striving to teach on a wide variety of topics relating to the [popup_anything id=”1278″]/[popup_anything id=”1280″], non-cis, and queer communities.
+The conference strived to teach on a wide variety of topics relating to the trans, non binary, non cis, and queer communities.
 Presentations are centered around the perspectives and experiences of our community and highlighting the individual knowledge, expertise, and experiences of our speakers.
-Even though there may be some overlap in topics between presentations, we encourage you to attend as many sessions as possible because our community is not a monolith and to embrace true diversity by learning from many individual experiences.
+We encourage you to attend as many sessions as possible because our community is not a monolith and to embrace true diversity by learning from many individual experiences.

 Decolonising as a means to Gender Rights (feat.
 Arya Jeipea)